amodhyh/school-bus-tracking-system/README.md

 [GitHub Repository](https://github.com/amodhyh/school-bus-tracking-system.git)

 ## notes
-This project was developed as part of the **Embedded Systems EC6020** course in University Of Jaffna Faculty of Engineering to gain more hands on experience with the IOT and embedded systems
+This project was developed as part of the **Embedded Systems EC6020** course in University Of Jaffna,Faculty of Engineering to gain more hands on experience with the IOT and embedded systems.